Zanzibar Channel

 The Zanzibar Channel is a strait in south-eastern Africa, separating the island of Unguja (also known as Zanzibar) from mainland Tanzania.
 The channel is 120 km long and 29–37 km wide, with depth varying from a few dozen metres (in the centre) to a few hundred metres to the north and to the south.
+The channel is entirely located in Tanzanian territorial waters.
 In ancient times the overall depth of the channel has been considerably smaller (about 120 m less during the last ice age).

 The southern entrance to the Channel is indicated by a lighthouse located on the mainland coast on the Ras Kanzi promontory, 22 km south of Dar es Salaam.